forcedotcom/sfdx-travisci/README.md

 1) Make sure you have the Salesforce DX CLI installed.
 Check by running `sfdx force --help` and confirm you see the command output.

 2) Confirm you can perform a JWT-based auth: `sfdx force:auth:jwt:grant --clientid <your_consumer_key> --jwtkeyfile server.key --username <your_username> --setdefaultdevhubusername`
+// TODO Link to setting up JWT-based auth in Developer Guide.

 3) Create a Github repo called `sfdx-travisci`.